heptarch/heptarch.github.io/drafts/demon.md

 lives in the realm of measurable phenomena; its very sensibility gives evidence of its effects.
-If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which these determinations are achieved, and the physical basis on which they rest."
+If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest."

 <p align="center">
   ⁂